Finding the right paddle is almost as important as finding a great standup paddle board (SUP).

 Whether you like to race, surf or just recreational paddle, the iGK is an excellent choice.

-The blade of the paddle face is 42 mm (16.5 inches) in length and 215mm (8 inches) at the widest part.
-The paddle length is easily, adjusted based on the size of the paddler, and stays tightly locked in to place.
+The blade of the paddle face is 420 mm (16.5 inches) in length and 215mm (8 inches) at the widest part.
+The paddle length is easily adjusted to the size of the paddler, and stays tightly locked in to place.
 At its longest length, it reaches 2150 mm (85 inches) suitable for taller paddlers.
 For shorter users, the length can be adjusted to 1760mm (69 inches).
 Unfortunately, this paddle does not come apart for traveling and storage.

 The composite blade is more forgiving than full carbon blades and won’t suffer chips or other damage and has proven to be stronger and durable when coming in contact with the board or pushing off docks or even rocky surfaces.
 The carbon fiber handle is smooth and easy on the hands.